fabrizioanichini/ansible/README.md

 # Ansible quick start

-This repository provides a Docker-based environment to test Ansible playbooks on a fresh Ubuntu installation.
-The environment is set up to easily edit and run Ansible playbooks repeatedly without affecting your host system.
+This repository provides an environment to test and run Ansible playbooks on an Ubuntu system.
+The primary goal is to facilitate easy editing and execution of Ansible playbooks on your local system.
+Additionally, it includes a Docker-based environment for further development and isolated testing.

-## Prerequisites
+## Prerequisites ( for development and testing purpose in Docker )

 Before you start, ensure you have the following installed on your system: